 The bottom line is that everyone, whether a C-level executive or a member of a business or finance work team, that interacts with and uses internal controls is responsible for upholding the security such controls provide.

 Internal controls, like any auditing system, are not perfect.
 There is always room for improvement.
-For example, control activities may frequently slow down the natural process flow, which can reduce its overall efficiency.
+For example, control activities in the attempt to control environments sets may frequently slow down the natural process flow, which can reduce its overall efficiency.
 However popular a metric, efficiency is not the only factor a company has to consider when determining success.

 The development of a system of internal control requires management to balance risk reduction with efficiency.
 Adding internal controls might result in management accepting a certain amount of risk to create a strategic profile that allows a company to compete more effectively.